FusionAuth/fusionauth-site/site/_posts/2023-01-12-what-happens-after-authentication-event.md

 But first, why use the Authorization Code grant at all?
 There are, after all, simpler ways to offload authentication.
 If you want to use FusionAuth, you can use the [Login API](/docs/v1/tech/apis/login).

 When you use the Authorization Code grant, you stand on the shoulders of giants.
-Many many people have spent lots of times refining this grant, poking and fixing holes in its security, documenting it, and building libraries on top of it.
+Many many people have spent lots of time refining this grant, poking and fixing holes in its security, documenting it, and building libraries on top of it.

 The FusionAuth team firmly believes that using standards based OAuth and OIDC grants to integrate a third party auth server into your application architecture allows you to leverage these benefits and maintain flexibility to migrate if need be.